 Our efforts at cleaning house may be an exercise in frustration, but it’s also an opportunity to make peace with what is out of our control – even those pesky Japanese beetles have a place in the story.

 Have any custom tricks for getting rid of Japanese beetles?
 Maybe you’ve got a story to share about losing all of your delicious plums!
 Tell us about it in the comments – we’d love to read all about it!
 And for more on ridding your garden of common pests, be sure to check out more of our articles on the topic.

-Product photos via St. Gabriel Organics, Orcon, and ACE Hardware.
+© Ask the Experts, LLC.
+ALL RIGHTS RESERVED.
+See our TOS for more details.
+Product photos via St. Gabriel Organics, Orcon, Itisll, Natria, Bonide, and Bayer.
 Uncredited photos: Shutterstock.

 About Matt Suwak